ramirezlab/COVID-protein-drug-network/README.md

 <div align="justify">To support our analysis we have reported the steps to obtain the information from ChEMBL database as well as its processing.
 In addition you will find information about the further analysis of the networks using R.</div>

- ## Retrieve Protein-Protein Interactions data
+ ## Data Retrieve of Protein-Protein Interactions

 Three datasets were used to retrieve the information: